***FREE*** subscription to

 Of course, teaching ideas for past continuous Function #2 must also include some examples.

-You may notice that "when" is useful for both functions of the Past Continuous/Past Progressive.
+You may notice that "when" is useful for both functions of the Past Progressive.
 "While" is commonly used for the second function of this verb tense.
-How to use these two functions should be discussed in any teaching ideas for past continuous verbs.

 From Teaching Ideas for Past Continuous